salesforce/lwc/packages/@lwc/module-resolver/README.md

 -   `npm` (string, required): The NPM package name exposing the LWC modules.

-In this example, the resolver is told to look into the `@ui/components` npm package to look up LWC modules.
+In this example, the resolver is told to look into the `@ui/components` NPM package to look up LWC modules.

 ```json
 {